randyfortier/csci3230u_demos/README.md

 - hello world demo for Node.js
 - demo of basic routing and use of npm and package.json
-- demo of templating in Node.js using Pug
+- demo of templating in Node.js using Pug, handling forms, and sessions in Node.js

+## 09 - MongoDB and Mongoose

-- demo of handling forms and sessions in Node.js
+- adding data storage and retrieval to the templating Node.js example